cbcrg/tcoffee/docs/tcoffee_manual.rst

 ==========================
 Translating DNA sequences into protein sequences
 ------------------------------------------------
 If your sequences are DNA coding sequences, it is often safer and more accurate to align them as proteins (as protein sequences are more conserved than their corresponding DNA sequence).
-The seq_reformat option makes it easy for you to translate your sequences:
+The **seq_reformat** options make it easy for you to translate your sequences:

 ::